 - Student Advising: Students are provided contact information for their advisor in their acceptance letter and should make appropriate arrangements with their advisor to discuss their program and schedule.

-- Wilmer Writing Center (Hopwood Hall, Room 4): Students, staff, and faculty are provided with opportunities to improve their writing skills through a broad range of tutorial services at this writing center.
-All students, regardless of major, can receive assistance in writing papers for all courses.
+- Wilmer Writing Center (Hopwood Hall, Room 4): Students, staff, and faculty are provided with opportunities to improve their writing skills through a broad range of tutorial services at the writing center.
+All students can receive assistance in writing papers for all courses.

-Contact the Office of Graduate Studies at 434.544.8383 or email@example.com with any additional questions.
+Contact the Office of Graduate Studies at 434.544.8383 or with any additional questions.